-It always depends on the project and on the the client.
-We normally use the Munari Process, from questioning the basic problems, going through researches, experimentation and prototyping.
-Sometime we have wired ideas and then the process gets more sophisticated, especially with the experimental and research parts.
+It always depends on the project and the the client.
+We normally use the Munari Process, from questioning the basic problems, evaluating research, experimentation and prototyping.
+Sometimes we have wired ideas and the process gets more sophisticated, especially with experimental and research elements.

-Is there a recurrent approach, that runs through your poster design?
+Is there a recurring approach that runs through your poster design?

-Yes we are interested in two fields: typography and printing processes.
-As we have the opportunity we try to push further the techniques as much as we can.
-One example is the development of our technique WROP™, Water Random Offset Printing, in which we interfere with water drops straight into the printing machine, generating random and unique visuals in an analog manner.
+Yes, we are interested in two fields: typography and printing processes.
+As we have the opportunity, we try to push and develop the techniques further.
+One example is the development of our technique WROP™ – Water Random Offset Printing – in which we interfere with water droplets within the printing machine, generating random and unique visuals in an analog manner.

 Explain briefly the concept of the poster, which you created for this exhibition.

-We conceived a homage to both the swiss and japanese culture.
-We have always admired the « haiku » poems, a really short form of japanese poetry, so we found a poem written by Kobayashi Issa in 1811 telling about the chaos of contemporary society, which swallows also the tiniest creature.
-As our culture is getting more busy and interconnected we found it has a great message that still resonate in our times.
-Than we composed this poem with a typeface designed by a famous group of swiss designers based in Bern, Büro Destruct.
-The « Eject » font was originally designed for an european usage, than it was sent to Tokyo by post using a SyQuest, 44 mega rigid case floppy disc.
-There Cyclone Graphix did a remix of the font in a japanese version and once exported sent it back to Bern again by post.
-All of that in 1998 before Internet was part of our daily habits.
-We think that it’s also a nice story about exchange and relationship between our two countries.
+We conceived an homage to the swiss and japanese cultures.
+We have always admired « haiku » poems, a very short form of japanese poetry.
+We found a poem written by Kobayashi Issa in 1811 talking about the chaos of contemporary society, which swallows also the tiniest creature.
+As our culture gets more busy and interconnected, we find it has a great message that still resonates in our times.
+We composed this poem with a typeface designed by a famous group of swiss designers based in Bern, Büro Destruct.
+The « Eject » font was originally designed for a european usage, before it was sent to Tokyo by post using a SyQuest, 44 mega rigid case floppy disc.
+There, Cyclone Graphix did a remix of the font in a japanese version, exported it and sent it back to Bern by post.
+All of that happened 1998 before Internet was part of our daily habits.
+We think it’s a nice story about exchange and relationship between our two countries.